unicef/invent/docs/feature_translation.md

 ### Backend

+We utilize both [Django translation](https://docs.djangoproject.com/en/4.0/topics/i18n/translation/) and [model translations](https://github.com/deschler/django-modeltranslation) on the backend.

+The UI for Django translation is available at `/translation` and it's using the [Rosetta](https://django-rosetta.readthedocs.io/) engine.
+Please login through `/admin` first to use Rosetta.

+The model translations are available on the django admin for the applicable models.

+For usage and administration please follow [](administration_manual.md#translations).

 ### Frontend

 For translation, we use a system based on `.po` extractions with [easygettext](https://www.npmjs.com/package/easygettext).
 In order to extract all the literals, we need to implement extraction methods in our components.